githubnext/copilot-workspace-user-manual/troubleshooting.md

   1. Log out of Copilot Workspace.
   2. Go through SAML auth in the browser by looking at, say, a repository of the organization
   3. Then log back into Copilot Workspace.

+- **Other known limitations to working within organizations:**
+  1. The enterprise (or org) must opt-in to Copilot feature previews.
+  2. The enterprise (or org) has set the Copilot Extension policy to Enabled.
+  3. The enterprise must not be using EMUs
+  4. Developers within the enterprise (or org) must have paid Copilot licenses

 ### Troubleshooting Private Repositories